patrickbucher/sicp/diary.md

 to resort to `floor` instead of `round`).
 Afterwards, I was able to remove quite some debugging code.

+I started reading chapter 2.
+The numerator/denominator example will be useful for my next programming class, where I'd like to introduce structures in Go.

 # 2022-09-07 (We)

 For exercise 1.45, I went back to the previous section to make sense of the